ZhongkuiMa/ReLU-Hull-Approximation/README.md

 - `--epsilon`: The Epsilon for $l_\infty$ perturbation
 - `--samples_num`: The number of samples to test
 - `--samples_start`: The first index of samples to test
-- `--ns`: The number of variables to group by k-activation
+- `--ns`: The number of variables to group by k-relu
-- `--k`: The group size of a k-activation
+- `--k`: The group size of a k-relu
-- `--s`: The overlap size between two k-activation groups
+- `--s`: The overlap size between two k-relu groups
-- `--convex_method`: The method to calculate k-activation
+- `--convex_method`: The method to calculate k-relu

 ## Contributors